tvanbesi/fractol/README.md

 Beware the higher the precision the slower the program, be patient.
 Also since double have a finite precision if you zoom enough the image will inevitably become pixellated.

 This program can render the Mandelbrot set and the Julia set.
+Look at the wikipedia page of the Julia set for example values of c.